-Infaunal community measures were indicative of the environmental complexity of the monitoring area, including water depth effects, "reef" effects, and the influence of the wastewater discharge.
-In 2010-11, two stations within 0.6 km of the ZID showed a marginal deviation from the reference condition or a changed community as measured by the Benthic Response Index (BRI) and Infaunal Trophic Index (ITI) respectively; but neither was considered degraded by either index (Chapter 5).
-Since 2005, there has been a trend towards declining infaunal community health at several stations within the ZID, particularly Stations 0 and ZB2 near the outfall terminus. which categorize as having a loss of biodiversity as measured by the BRI to severe degradation as measured by the ITI.
-Infaunal community diversity and abundances within the monitoring area more distant (>1 km) from the outfall diffuser were comparable to regional values.
-Considering the degree of impact within the ZID and the apparent changes to the two nearfield stations, it appears that the discharge of the treated wastewater effluent negatively impacted infaunal communities near the point of discharge.
+Infaunal community measures were indicative of the environmental complexity of the monitoring area, including water depth effects and the influence of the wastewater discharge.
+In 2011-12, Benthic Response Index (BRI) and Infaunal Trophic Index (ITI) scores at stations outside the ZID, but near the outfall, showed generally healthy benthic communities.
+Several stations had BRI or ITI scores indicating either marginal deviation from reference or changed communities, respectively.
+No score indicated degraded conditions by either index (Chapter 5).
+Since 2005, there has been a trend towards declining infaunal community health at several stations within the ZID, particularly at Station 0 near the outfall terminus, which categorized as having a loss of biodiversity as measured by the BRI and severe degradation as measured by the ITI.
+Infaunal community diversity and abundances within the monitoring area more distant (>1 km) from the outfall diffuser were comparable to regional values and the historical ranges of index scores.
 However, there were no correlations to measured contaminants or conditions that might explain these changes, indicating the causative agent(s) were unmeasured by the Core ocean monitoring program.
-The District is conducting an investigation into the cause(s) of this occurrence.
+The District is presently concluding a three -year investigation into the cause(s) of this occurrence.
+These results will be presented to regulators in early 2013 and will be summarized in the 2012-13 report.